glorgao/SelectiveDPO/README.md

 ## Introduction to SelectiveDPO

-This repository contains the code and released models for our paper *Principled Data Selection for Alignment: The Hidden Risks of Difficult Examples*.
+This repository contains the code and released models for our paper [Principled Data Selection for Alignment: The Hidden Risks of Difficult Examples](https://arxiv.org/pdf/2502.09650).
 The proposed algorithm, SelectiveDPO, selectively trains on preference examples within the model's capacity.
 It improves alignment performance by 9-16% in win rates on the AlpacaEval 2 benchmark compared to the DPO baseline, suppressing a series of DPO variants with different algorithmic adjustments.
 For the released model trained with SelectiveDPO, please visit this [collection page](https://huggingface.co/collections/glorgao/selectivedpo-676966c5bf01f8eb91a8fb85).

 ![](selective-dpo-illustration.jpg)